There are now 2 possible online modes for units:

 - Details for undergraduate courses

 - Level 2 option in the Philosophy; Philosophy, Politics and Economics major sequences

 - Level 2 elective

 Students are able to (1) locate philosophical ideas in their historical context; (2) evaluate philosophical positions, including identifying counter-examples and identifying and questioning their basic assumptions; (3) compare and contrast philosophical positions; (4) construct persuasive arguments; (5) understand the basic syntactic and semantic structure of propositional logic through to first-order predicate logic with identity; (6) translate natural language arguments into propositional logic and first-order predicate logic with identity; (7) construct truth tables in propositional logic and use them to test the validity of an argument; (8) gain a basic understanding of model theory and its set theoretic foundations; (9) understand the algebraic foundations of propositional and predicate logic; (10) construct truth-functional connectives outside of the standard connectives used in propositional and predicate logic; and (11) consider possible extensions of first-order predicate logic with identity in order to enrich the expressive power of the language.

-- Indicative assessments in this unit are as follows: (1) problem sets; (2) tests; and (3) examination.
+Indicative assessments in this unit are as follows: (1) tests; (2) problem set(s); and (3) examination.
 Further information is available in the unit outline.

 - Unit Coordinator(s)